Indonesia still importing Australian cattle despite spying row

 Indonesia, the world's fourth most populous country, is Australia's biggest market for cattle and beef.
 Jakarta relaxed regulations on those imports this year to allow more to come in to help curb food inflation.

-Trade Minister Gita Wirjawan told Reuters on Thursday that trade policies were being reviewed, a day after the president announced Indonesia was freezing military and intelligence cooperation with its neighbor.
+Trade Minister Gita Wirjawan told Reuters on Thursday that trade policies were being reviewed, a day after the president announced Indonesia was freezing military and intelligence cooperation with its neighbour.

 However, Bayu Krisnamurthi, the deputy trade minister, told Reuters: "There is no policy change yet on beef and cattle imports from Australia."